Charcoal bread rolls recipe

 Charcoal bread is still a fairly new concept for many people.
 If you’ve never used activated charcoal in baking before, you might find the idea of eating it a little confusing!
 Yet it’s actually a growing food trend thanks to the ingredient’s unique colouring and range of health benefits.
 Charcoal is basically what’s left of plant materials after they’ve been intensely heated without oxygen.
 You can use it for all sorts of purposes, from cooking to sketching.
 Once activated, however, charcoal becomes highly porous – and useful in the human body.
 For example, the increased surface area of activated charcoal helps it soak up toxins and remove them from the body.
 This cleansing power is why it’s on the World Health Organization’s list of essential medicines as an antidote for poisonings.(5) Interestingly, activated charcoal is what’s used in many water filters to improve the taste and quality of tap water.
 Tucking into charcoal bread benefits us in several possible ways.
 Firstly, it may support the function of the kidneys by reducing the number of waste products they need to filter.(6) In addition, activated charcoal can be a fantastic digestion aid.
 Research suggests it may help with excessive intestinal gas and abdominal pain, although further studies are necessary to confirm this.(7)(8) Finally, activated charcoal may have a positive effect on our cholesterol levels.(9) However, the studies in this area are mostly from the 1980s.
 As such, more up-to-date research is needed to clarify the findings.
 It’s important to note that as well as sucking up toxins, activated charcoal can bind to certain medicines too.
 Therefore, if you are taking any medication, check with your doctor before consuming activated charcoal bread or supplements.

-Introducing our organic activated charcoal powder
+Introducing our activated charcoal powder

 The easiest way to include activated charcoal in your diet is with a powder.
 It’s tasteless and odourless, which means you can add it to pretty much anything you like!
 This includes simply mixing one or two teaspoons into a cup of water for a quick digestive aid.
 However, here at Erbology, we think using it to bake charcoal bread is a far more delicious option!
-We make our Organic Activated Charcoal Powder entirely from natural, sustainably sourced coconut shells.
+We make our Activated Charcoal Powder entirely from natural, sustainably sourced coconut shells.
 Our team processes these in Italy, at which point we activate the charcoal.
 Once ready, we ship the powder out to you in environmentally friendly amber glass jars.
 You can then reuse or recycle these once they’re empty.
 As scrumptious as our charcoal bread is, eating activated charcoal is not the only way to enjoy its benefits.
 For instance, you can also sprinkle a pinch of it onto your toothpaste to help remove tooth stains.
 In addition, its slightly gritty texture makes activated charcoal a fantastic skin exfoliant.
 Mix a few teaspoons into a face mask or body scrub, and softly rub the treatment onto your skin.
 This will help to gently remove any dead or dry skin cells, revealing gorgeous glowing skin underneath.

 Delicious ways to enjoy our charcoal bread rolls